Tourism Management Comprehensive Course

 • Travel Nurse

 According to statista.com, in South Africa, there were 1 460 million jobs in the tourism industry in 2019 which went down to 988 000 in 2020.
-This downward trend was because of the effects of COVID-19.
-In 2020 the number of jobs in the tourism industry worldwide was 272 million.
+This downward trend was because of Health & Safety concerns in 2020.

 Tourism is called an industry because it gives employment to numerous people.
 At the moment, tourism is one of the biggest industries in the world.
 It is an industry that sustains the economies of some countries.